What is FSMA?

 FSMA

-Manufacturers play an important role in preventing foodborne illness through outlined in the 2011 Food Safety Modernization Act (FSMA).
-The act revised food manufacturing and gave the Food and Drug Administration (FDA) greater authority to oversee and enforce supply chains.
-FSMA shifts the focus from responding to foodborne illness to preventing it and affects nearly every that must register with the FDA.
+Manufacturers play an important role in preventing foodborne illness through responsibilities outlined in the 2011 Food Safety Modernization Act (FSMA).
+The act revised food manufacturing regulations and gave the Food and Drug Administration (FDA) greater authority to oversee and enforce supply chains.
+FSMA shifts the focus from responding to foodborne illness to preventing it and affects nearly every company that must register with the FDA.

 Related articles to What is the FSMA?